 The Company recognizes debt instruments on the date on which they are originated.
-Equity instruments are recognized on the settlement date, which is the date that the asset is received by the Company.
+Equity instruments, including pooled funds, are recognized on the settlement date, which is the date that the asset is received by the Company.
 The instruments are initially measured at fair value.